gregvers/functions-samples/oci-list-instances-java/README.md

   ```

 ### Review and customize your function
 In the current folder, you have the following files:
-  - [requirements.txt](./requirements.txt) which specifies all the dependencies for your function
+- [pom.xml](./pom.xml) specifies all the dependencies for your function
-  - [func.yaml](./func.yaml) which contains metadata about your function and declares properties
+- [func.yaml](./func.yaml) that contains metadata about your function and declares properties
-  - [func.py](./func.py) which is your actual Python function
+- [src/main/java/io/fnproject/example/ComputeInstancesList.java](./src/main/java/io/fnproject/example/ComputeInstancesList.java) which contains the Java code

-  The name of your function *get-object* is specified in [func.yaml](./func.yaml).
+The name of your function *list-instances* is specified in [func.yaml](./func.yaml).

 ### Deploy the function
   ![user input icon](../images/userinput.png)